denten-books/plain-text/2-device.md

 slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
 I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with the Greek translations.

-[^ln1-turingcog]: Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].

-[^ln1-cope]: See for example @copeland_what_2000 and
-@wagner_wittgenstein_2005.

-[^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
-most worthy of thought and questioning remains the mystery of language---wherein our entire reflection has to gather itself---above all when it dawns on us that language is not a work of human beings: language speaks."
-See also @blanchot_work_1995, 41.

-[^ln1-consensus]: The literature on consensual governance, for example, going back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
-To paraphrase, they ask: What makes whatever compacts made by past generations still valid today?

 \newpage